Wolven531/wolven531.github.io/README.md

 1. ✅ fork this repo
 1. ✅ rename the repo to `wolven531.github.io`
 1. ✅ the Jekyll blog is viewable immediately at [https://wolven531.github.io](https://wolven531.github.io)
     * if not, it can be forced to build by completing step 2

-### Step 2) Customize and View Site
+### ✅ Step 2) Customize and View Site

 Edit `_config.yml`

-* site name
+* ✅ site name
-* description
+* ✅ description
-* avatar
+* ✅ avatar
-* other options
+* ✅ other options
-  * easily turn on Google Analytics tracking
+    * ❌ easily turn on Google Analytics tracking
-  * Disqus commenting
+    * ❌ Disqus commenting
-  * social icons
+    * ✅ social icons
+        * ✅ email
+        * ✅ facebook
+        * ✅ github
+        * ✅ linkedin
+        * ✅ twitter
+        * ✅ youtube

 #### Note - Update Time